 The town is well-known for its idyllic beaches of white sand and clear blue water.
 This is a Summer vacation destination with good infrastructures for tourism.
 Mansoura Beach is the most beautiful sand beach in town, and it is the delight of locals and foreign visitors.

 If you visit Kelibia, you must try the traditional Muscat of Kélibia, a fruity white wine highly appreciated in the country.

 20-Punic Town of Kerkuane and its Necropolis

-Kerkouane is the most well preserved Punic town in North Africa and one of the few left; therefore it assumes a great historic value.
+Kerkouane is the most well preserved Punic town in North Africa and one of the few left; therefore it assumes a great historical value.
 When Romans occupied Punic places they would usually rebuild the towns, thus erasing the previous legacy.

 Kerkouane has been abandoned after the destruction caused by the second Punic War.
 Only in 1950 was this place dug out from the sand.
-We can discern the layout of the villas and the town in general and realize that the town design does not obey to an orthogonal plant as in the roman cities.
-The Necropolis of Kerkouane is located 1,5km from the town and it is a set of vaults, chamber tombs and the burial site.
+We can discern the layout of the villas and the town in general and realize that the town design does not obey to an orthogonal plant as in the Roman cities.
+The Necropolis of Kerkouane is located 1,5km from the town, and it is a set of vaults, chamber tombs, and the burial site.